FranckyU/batting-averages-cli/README.md

 + [tty-spinner](https://github.com/piotrmurach/tty-spinner) for the UI when the CSV is loading.
 From the excelent [TTY toolkit](https://ttytoolkit.org/) suite.
 + [tty-table](https://github.com/piotrmurach/tty-table) to format the ranking results in ASCII tables
 + [Paint](https://github.com/janlelis/paint) to color the blue prompt
++ [SortedArrayBinary](https://github.com/ledestin/sorted_array_binary) that allows for fast sorting on items insertion in the rank.

+From the Standard Library:

+[Set](https://ruby-doc.org/stdlib-2.7.1/libdoc/set/rdoc/Set.html) for fast filtering by set intersection and duplicate cleanup.

 ## B. Running the CLI app